lbryio/lbry.com/content/news/155-the-birth-of-entertainment.md

----
+﻿---
 author: brinck-slattery
 title: 'The Birth Of Entertainment'
 date: '2018-11-17 14:00:00'
 cover: 'muses.jpg'
 ---
 The arts have always been a difficult business.
 In the 1600s, the arts were so competitive that poets and producers hired professional applauders called [claques](https://en.wikipedia.org/wiki/Claque).
 Shakespeare’s plays have literally [caused riots](https://culturacolectiva.com/books/history-of-riot-at-the-astor-place-shakespeare/).
-Managing fans and haters has always been a challenge, and our modern mass media culture has been forged in the birth and death of a thousand fandoms.
+Managing fans and haters have always been a challenge, and our modern mass media culture has been forged in the birth and death of a thousand fandoms.

 While fan culture seems to be an enduring part of the human experience, the production of art and entertainment has radically changed since we started scribbling on cave walls.
 It’s easy to assume that things have always been the way they are, but people in the past approached entertainment in a very different way than we do today.